isaziconsulting/XRayFrontSideDetection/index.md

 | Predicted lateral | 1             | 1             |

 Since we're dealing with data that has binary classes there is a trade-off between false positive rate and false negative rate depending on our threshold.
 To quantify the continuum of these values we plot a ROC curve:

+# Future extensions

+This project can easily be extended to an arbitrary binary image classifier.
+Feel free to fork this project and classify your own data!

 # Follow Us